codio-content/Coding_with_Javascript-Loops/.guides/content/A-bit-more-on-for-9dfd.md

 In the code on the left, you can see that we have three different versions of code that do the same thing.

-We have put the `output(total)` into the end of loop stataments.
+We have put the `console.log(total)` into the end of loop stataments.
 You can run the code and see for yourself that it is the same.

 {Run the code}(node run-user.js 3-loops/for2.js 5)